-Landings at the Subantarctic Islands of New Zealand are by permit only as administered by the Government of New Zealand.
+\ Landings at the Subantarctic Islands of New Zealand are by permit only as administered by the Government of New Zealand.
 No landings are permitted at The Snares.

-Pricing and availability is correct at the time of publishing, but is subject to change.
-Please contact us for pricing and further information.
+PLEASE NOTE: Pricing is subject to change and availability at the time of booking.
+Contact us for more information.